zaiisao/Documentation/en/Video/start_call_web.md

 ### Group video call

+For scenarios involving group video calls, refer to the following links:
+- A step-by-step tutorial on how to [build a group video call web app](https://www.agora.io/en/blog/building-a-group-video-chat-web-app/).
-Agora provides an open-source [Group-Video-Call](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-Web) demo project that implements a group video call on GitHub.
-For scenarios involving group video calls, you can download the demo project as a code source reference.
+- An open-source [Group-Video-Call](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-Web) demo project that implements a group video call on GitHub.

 ### WordPress plugin

 With the [Agora Video for WordPress](https://wordpress.org/plugins/wp-agora-io/) plugin, you can easily embed live video streaming in your WordPress posts and pages.
-See [Agora WordPress Plugin QuickStart Guide](https://medium.com/agora-io/agora-video-for-wordpress-plugin-quickstart-guide-b8838abd4245).
+See [Agora WordPress Plugin QuickStart Guide](https://www.agora.io/en/blog/agora-video-for-wordpress-plugin-quickstart-guide/).

 ### FAQ